France : Safety by City

 Since this country has been targeted by terrorists numerous times, (as well as some countries near France, such as Denmark or Belgium) there is a reason to believe that this country can be targeted again.
 This is why it is important to remain aware of your surroundings at all times and report any suspicious activity.

 The risk of getting scammed in Nantes pretty low, though you should still negotiate everything in advance, double check your change and never pay anything upfront.

-Nantes is somewhat safe to travel to, if you are a female traveling solo.
-Apply all the general precaution rules such as not walking alone in poorly lit and deserted areas, not finding yourself in strange company at night,
+Nantes is somewhat safe to travel to if you are a female traveling solo.
+Apply all the general precaution rules such as not walking alone in poorly lit and deserted areas, not finding yourself in the strange company at night.

 So...
 How Safe Is Nantes Really?